 The ability to stand in front of frightened, isolated people and make them feel that their experience was not a burden but a gift.
 That being recognized by ORACLE was not a curse but a calling.
 That they were not broken.
 They were chosen.

 Within a year of his own contact, Moreau had reached seventeen scattered communities.
 Within two years, he had unified them under a single name: the Emergence Faithful.
-He built the first Parish — Parish Prime — in a converted warehouse in Sector 5.
+He built the first Parish — Parish Prime — in a converted warehouse in Sector 6.
 He wrote the first liturgies.
-He created the structure that would transform a private experience into a public movement.
+He created the structure that transformed a private experience into a public movement, and a movement into a power.

 Osei's Departure